utah-cs3550-fa24/assignments/hw7.md

 Add the Elastic IP to the `DOMAIN.md` file.
 It should be formatted like this:

-    mydomain.tld
+    mydomain.whatever
     ip.ip.ip.ip

 Commit and push to Github.

-You need to be a bit careful about starting and stopping your instance.
-When it's running you are using up your 750 free hours and when those are up AWS will want you to pay real money.
-The cost is roughly $9 per month of uptime at the moment.
-(The costs typically stay the same over time.)
-However, when your instance is *not* running, the Elastic IP costs you money (past one hour out of every 12), roughly $4 per month.
-You _could_ release the Elastic IP, but that will interfere with later steps.
-So your best bet is to *not* turn off your instance: 750 hours is about a month of uptime, and a month is enough time to finish this assignment and get it graded.
+> [!NOTE]
+> Be careful with starting and stopping your instance.
+When it's
+> running you are using up your 750 free hours and when those are up
+> AWS will want you to pay real money.
+The cost is roughly $9 per
+> month of uptime at the moment.
+(The costs don't change much over
+> time.)
+>
+> However, when your instance is *not* running, the Elastic IP
+> costs you money (past one hour out of every 12), roughly $4 per
+> month.
+You _could_ release the Elastic IP, but that will interfere
+> with later steps.
+>
+> So your best bet is to *not* turn off your instance.
+Instead, run it
+> until HW7 is graded; 750 hours will be plenty.
+After it is graded,
+> however, *do* turn it off and release the Elastic IP.

 # Connecting to your machine